Mher2003/docs-cobalt/README.md

 Upload files, get links and QR codes to make the documents easy to share.

-Requires a webserver and mongodb to be running.
+Requires mongodb to be running.
 A domain is optional.
+For best experience, use a webserver and a reverse-proxy.

-The API responds in a JSON format.
+The API requests and responds in the JSON format, except the file upload bit.